LSU Tigers football: Nick Saban (2000–2004)

 On December 1, 1999, LSU hired Michigan State head coach Nick Saban as DiNardo's replacement.
 In Saban's first season of 2000, LSU returned to national prominence by beating No. 11 Tennessee in overtime 38–31 on ESPN, after which the goal posts were torn down for only the 2nd time in the history of Tiger Stadium.
 The victory over Tennessee also marked the first time that LSU played in an overtime game at home.
 Just a few weeks later, the goal posts were again ripped down as LSU beat Alabama 30–28 on CBS in Baton Rouge for the first time in 31 years.
 This was the 3rd and final time that the goal posts came down in Death Valley.

 In 2001, No. 21 LSU staged an upset victory over No. 2 Tennessee in the SEC Championship, winning 31–20.
 The victory earned LSU a spot in its first Sugar Bowl since 1986, and knocked the Volunteers out of national title contention.
 No. 16 LSU survived an upset bid from unranked Kentucky in 2002 by winning the game 33–30 on a miraculous 75-yard Hail Mary pass as time expired known as the "Bluegrass Miracle".
 Kentucky coach Guy Morriss had received the traditional Gatorade bath right before the Hail Mary.
 Kentucky fans, believing they had won, had already rushed the field and torn down one goal post.

 In 2003, No. 11 LSU outlasted No. 7 Georgia, 17–10.
 With ESPN College Gameday on hand for the first time since 1997, Quarterback Matt Mauck found wide receiver Skyler Green for a 34-yard touchdown with 3:03 remaining in the game.
 All-American cornerback Corey Webster sealed the victory with an interception in the final minute.
 The contest dubbed the "Let the Valley Shake" Game is notable for LSU fans chanting LSU-LSU after a Georgia touchdown.
 Georgia head coach Mark Richt was quoted as saying, "Usually when the opposing team does well, the crowd quiets down.
 All I began to hear was a chant, 'L-S-U, L-S-U.' It got louder and louder and louder.
 It was the loudest I've ever heard a stadium."
 The win catapulted LSU onto the national scene.
 LSU won its second title and became the BCS national champion by defeating Oklahoma 21–14 in the 2004 Sugar Bowl (BCS National Championship Game).

+The following season saw the Tigers post a 9–3 record, ending the year with a No. 16 ranking after a loss in the 2005 Capital One Bowl on a final play touchdown pass.
+Prior to the game, Saban announced that he would be leaving LSU to become the head coach for the Miami Dolphins.